Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ├─vda2 254:2    0    1K  0 part
 └─vda5 254:5    0  2.1G  0 part [SWAP]
 ```
-It did!
-Now we can make it available to the system.

 5. Fire up the `partition manipulation tool`
 ```bash
 $ sudo parted